Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Feature Artisan Parma Nathan Serena

-Durability Stable frame; leather finish handles everyday use well.
-Solid build, but full-aniline leather marks and scuffs more easily.
-Sturdy modular connections; expect natural creasing with heavy use.
-Strong for a large sectional, but needs a little more upkeep to stay tidy-looking.
+Durability Stable frame; leather finish is practical for normal daily use.
+Solid build, but full-aniline leather shows scuffs more easily.
+Sturdy modular setup; expect natural creasing with heavy use.
+Strong for a large sectional, but needs more smoothing and fluffing.

-Design / Fit Clean, modern lines; works in many room styles.
-Classic Chesterfield look with the most visual weight.
-Relaxed and deeper; best in rooms with breathing space.
-Big and low-slung; designed around lounging and a sectional footprint.
+Design / fit Clean and modern; works in many rooms.
+Classic Chesterfield with the most visual weight.
+Relaxed and deeper; best with breathing room.
+Large and low-slung; built around a sectional footprint.

-Assembly Tool-free assembly, moderate effort Tool-free assembly, moderate effort Tool-free assembly, moderate effort Tool-free assembly, higher effort (bigger pieces)
+Assembly Tool-free, moderate effort Tool-free, moderate effort Tool-free, moderate effort Tool-free, higher effort because of larger pieces

-Best for Balanced everyday sofa Classic living room aesthetic Deep seating and flexible layouts Lounge-style sectional comfort
+Best for Balanced everyday sofa Classic living room style Deep seating and flexible layouts Lounge-style sectional comfort

 Avoid if You want an ultra-deep lounge sofa You need easy-care leather You prefer a higher seat height You have limited floor space